InterView: Thalisha

 TOV: You won an Underground Music Award in 2003 for Best R&B female.
 Was this your first music award?
 How did that feel?
 What was your reaction after you received the award?

-great getting an award for all the hard work that I put in, so early in my
+getting an award for all the hard work that I put in, so early

 TOV: You were featured in “Showtime